fredhur/CircularQueueBuffer/README.md

 > Here are several examples of how to use <u>SimpleBuffer</u> class
 > ### 1.
 Declaration<br>
 > SimpleBuffer needs two template parameters.
-The one is class type ( or it could be primitive data type) and the other is size of SimpleBuffer.
-It seems like std::array.<br> Below code show if programmer wants to declare SimpleBuffer that saves integer type , and size is three
+One is class type ( or it could be primitive data type) and the other is size of SimpleBuffer.
+It seems like std::array.<br> Below code shows if programmer wants to declare SimpleBuffer that saves 3 integer.
 > ```cpp
 > #include "SimpleBuffer.h"
 > // SimpleBuffer which contains 3 integer type datas.